schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 If protobuffer were to use a fixed 32-bit field for encoding all tags, most messages would contain a large number of redundant zeros.

-Instead, varints enable us to encode unsigned numbers using
+Instead, varints enable us to encode an unsigned number {{ katex(body="N") }} using
 {{ katex(body="\max{\left\lparen \left\lceil \frac{\log_2(N)}{7} \right\rceil, 1 \right\rparen}") }}
 bytes.
-For example, any value less than or equal to 127 can be encoded in a single byte.
+This system trades a shorter average message length for a longer worst-case message size, assuming a relatively high frequency of small values.
-In other words, this system trades a much improved average message length for a longer worst-case message size.
+For example, any value less than or equal to 127 can be encoded in a single byte, while the value {{ katex(body="2^{32}-1") }} requires 5 bytes instead of the usual 4.

-This is achieved by first splitting the value into 7-bit septets, which are each encoded, starting with the least significant septet, as an 8-bit value, consisting of the septet in the lower bits, and a control bit in the most significant bit position.
+This is achieved by first splitting the value into 7-bit septets which are each encoded, starting with the least significant septet, as an 8-bit value consisting of the septet in the lower bits, and a control bit in the most significant bit position.
 This control bit is set to `1` if there are more non-zero bits to follow,